JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/matrix/shear_matrix.rst

 Description
 -----------

-This node generates a shear transformation matrix based on an input vector.
+This node generates a shear transformation matrix based on an input angle.
 The transformation matrix can then be multiplied to a matrix to perform the shearing.

-Shearing is changing the coordinates of an axis based on the coordinates of another axis using a tangent relationship.
+Shearing is changing the coordinates in an axis based on the coordinates of another axis.

-This node will enable you to choose 2 of the axis to edit based on their third axis where the effect of each axis is controled using the input vector.

-There is also an option to change the factor of shearing using the third axis since it is not used.

 .. image:: images/shear_matrix_node.png
    :width: 160pt